 - Go the resources page in your service

 - Select a new compute plan with a combination of a higher share of a vCPU, or a dedicated CPU, and higher memory

-- Increase the number of containers
+- Increase the number of instances

 Now you have built and run your first service on Northflank, made it available online via a public port, and increased the available resources and number of containers running your application.